 Name Function 0 Air exhaust vent Exhaust vent for air used to cool the projector internally.
 Caution While projecting, do not put your face or hands near the air exhaust vent, and do not place objects that may become warped or damaged by heat near the vent.
 Hot air from the air exhaust vent could cause burns, warping, or accidents to occur.
 2 Remote receiver Receives signals from the remote control.
 3 A/V mute slide knob Slide the knob to open and close the A/V mute slide.
 4 Foot adjust lever Press the foot adjust lever to extend and retract the front adjustable foot.
-TAdjusting the Image Position" p.40
+"Adjusting the Image Position" p.40

 Name Function 5 Front adjustable foot When setup on a surface such as a desk, extend the foot to adjust the position of the image.
-The "Adjusting the Image Position" p.40 6 A/V mute slide Close when not using the projector to protect the lens.
+"Adjusting the Image Position" p.40 6 A/V mute slide Close when not using the projector to protect the lens.
 By closing during projection you can hide the image and the sound.
-The "Hiding the Image and Sound Temporarily (A/V Mute)" p.61 0 Focus ring Adjusts the image focus.
-Correcting the Focus" p.41 8 Zoom ring Adjusts the image size.
-The adjusting the Image Size" p.40 9 Air intake vent (air filter) Takes in air to cool the projector internally.
-Cleaning the Air Filter" p.119 0 Air filter cover operation knob Use this knob to open the air filter cover.
-The sequence of the sequence of t 0 H-Keystone Slider Corrects horizontal distortion in the projected image.
-Correcting manually" p.37 (2) Control panel Operates the projector.
-Control Panel" p.14 (3 Lamp cover Open when replacing the projector's lamp. replacing the Lamp" p.121
+"Hiding the Image and Sound Temporarily (A/V Mute)" p.61 7 Focus ring Adjusts the image focus.
+"Correcting the Focus" p.41 8 Zoom ring Adjusts the image size.
+"Adjusting the Image Size" p.40 9 Air intake vent (air filter) Takes in air to cool the projector internally.
+"Cleaning the Air Filter" p.119 10 Air filter cover operation knob Use this knob to open the air filter cover.
+"Replacing the Air Filter" p.125 • H-Keystone Slider Corrects horizontal distortion in the projected image.
+Correcting manually p.37 12 Control panel Operates the projector.
+Control Panel" p.14 B Lamp cover Open when replacing the projector's lamp.
+"Replacing the Lamp" p.121